ShihabIslam789/Cybersecurity-Audit/README.md

 8. Put it to Work: Prepare for Cybersecurity Jobs

-There are certificates in the folder of the git repo to prove I have done each section. each piece of work is my report on an example incident case that needed documenting and proper posture to minimize damage.
+There are certificates in the folder of the git repo (Proof-of-completion) to prove I have done each section. each piece of work is my report on an example incident case that needed documenting and proper posture to minimize damage.